 Nina-Marie Lister

-Nina-Marie Lister is a prominent landscape architect and a planner.
-She is known for her amazing work on urban resilience and green infrastructure.
+Nina-Marie Lister is a prominent landscape architect and planner known for her amazing work on urban resilience and green infrastructure.

 Contribution: Nina-Marie contributed to the landscaping industry by integrating planning and ecology, advocating for adaptive and resilient urban landscapes.